For Parents And Carers

 Calling all parents and carers.

-The biggest influence on your child is you.
-It is your responsibility to bring up your child safely.
+The biggest influence on your child is you and your greatest responsibility is to protect your child from harm and bring them up safely.

-Some families need extra help.
-A child with a disability can be particularly challenging.
-You are entitled to an assessment of their needs.
-Some parents have problems of their own which mean they might need extra help to make sure their children don't lose out.
+Parenting is not easy and many parents will benefit from support and advice along the way.
+Parents caring for children with disabilities may need extra support.
+Some parents have problems of their own which mean they may need extra support to make sure their children do not lose out.
 This could be a learning disability, a mental health issue or a problem with the use of alcohol or drugs.
+All children in Scotland have a Named Person who is the point of contact for parents who are looking for help and support.

 What happens if someone has reported a concern about my child?